Zakari cluster princes cut engagement ring with Twilight diamond wedding ring | Lisa Robin

 • Nested Bands: A contoured or chevron-shaped band that curves around your engagement ring, creating a fluid silhouette.

-1. Stone Placement & Size
+Stone Placement & Size for Wedding Rings and Cluster Engagement Rings

 A dainty engagement ring can look washed out with a thick wedding band, and vice versa.
 We help you balance the scale to get it just right.